 Navigating complex data streams to deliver meaningful insights.
 Rather than a neatly defined set of distinct projects, most transformations involve a variety of different initiatives as well as culture change.
 This means the variety and complexity of data that a PMO must deal with renders traditional reporting frameworks, which purely focus on project status, inadequate.
 Additionally, the visualization of the data becomes even more imperative.

 Driving progress without adequate tracking of milestones as they’re reached.
-The PMO needs to pivot in its overall mandate from tracking and reporting progress to driving progress by:
+The PMO needs to pivot its overall mandate from tracking and reporting progress to driving progress by:

 - Garnering alignment at all levels